cea-trust-platform/trust-code/Validation/Rapports_automatiques/README_Jupyter.md

 # Validation forms using Jupyter notebooks

-The validation forms of TRUST can now be either written in the (legacy) PRM format or using the Jupyter notebook functionality.
-This new format will be pushed forward in the coming versions of TRUST.
+The validation forms of TRUST are now written using the Jupyter notebook functionality.
+The old (legacy) PRM format is still used by applications based on TRUST (BALTIKS).

 A first example (and good starting point) can be run with
 ```sh